On continuation and convex Lyapunov functions: Abstract

 \section{Abstract}

-Given any two continuous dynamical systems on Euclidean space such that the origin is globally asymptotically stable and assume that both systems come equipped with---possibly different---convex smooth Lyapunov functions asserting the origin is indeed globally asymptotically stable.
-We show that this implies those two dynamical systems are homotopic through qualitatively equivalent dynamical systems.
-It turns out that relaxing the assumption on the origin to any compact convex set or relaxing the convexity assumption to geodesic convexity does not alter the conclusion.
+Suppose that the origin is globally asymptotically stable under a set of continuous vector fields on Euclidean space and suppose that all those vector fields come equipped with---possibly different---convex Lyapunov functions.
+We show that this implies there is a homotopy between any two of those vector fields such that the origin remains globally asymptotically stable along the homotopy.
+Relaxing the assumption on the origin to any compact convex set or relaxing convexity to geodesic convexity does not alter the conclusion.
 Imposing the same convexity assumptions on control Lyapunov functions leads to a Hautus-like stabilizability test.
-These results ought to find applications in optimal control and reinforcement learning.
+These results ought to be of interest in the context of learning stability certificates, policy gradient methods and switched systems.